 So, about half to 3/4 of the year, we travel North America discovering the interesting people and places I didn't have time to meet when I was a news reporter working for newspapers or TV stations.
 Technology, like the motorhome, is a big part of my life, and being able to try out new tech toys and stay connected while on the road makes every day an adventure.
 You can read about my tech gear here.

 Right now, we're traveling in a 2021 Leisure Travel Vans Wonder, RTB (Rear Twin Bed) model, a Class C motorhome built on the 2020 Ford Transit chassis.
 We frequently “boondock,” or stay in remote places, off the commercial power grid, typically in national or state forests, National Parks, or wilderness areas.
 The Wonder allows us to be self-contained for long periods of time.

 We began this blog in March 2012.
 Since then, we have traveled over 250,000 miles.
 Typically, we mark out a route, identify a few spots we want to be sure to visit, and then take off, stopping when we want or find something that interests us.
 An old editor of mine once told me that “every person has a story to tell.”

 I remember one night when there were 28 inches of snow on the level ground and deep in the wilderness, it got down to -21 degrees F. It was an awesome experience.
 We slept snug and warm inside our RV and realized winter is no excuse to put the RV in storage.

 Typically, we're on the road two to three weeks every month.
 We're not fulltimers.
 We need grandkid fixes.
 So we return to our Michigan home for at least a week or so every couple of months.

-We also like to visit RV rallies and events.
+We also like to visit RV rallies and events., and host meetups with our followers across the country as we travel.

 Some people have looked at our schedule and the amount of material we produce and laugh.
 “I thought you retired,” they'll say.